addrummond/lingpaper.cls/README.markdown

 * `\leftheader`, `\rightheader` and `\centerheader` can be redefined to make simple adjustments to the content of the page headers.
 The headers are set using the fancyhdr package, so you can override them using fancyhdr directly.

 * `\cftchapterfont`, `\cftsectionfont`, `\cftsubsectionfont` and `\cftsubsubsectionfont`.
 These set fonts for lines in TOC.

+* The sum of the values of `\marginnoteextraspace` and `\marginnotesep` is the additional space added to left/right margins to make room for margin notes.
+The latter specifies the distance between the left/right edge of the margin note and the main text.

 Example: